-The Board is delighted to report strong results demonstrating the quality of TRIG's portfolio.
+The Board is delighted to report a set of strong results which demonstrates the quality of TRIG's portfolio.
 The Company is underpinned by a strategy of diversification meaning TRIG has remained resilient in a year characterised by falls in energy prices and variable weather conditions.
 Since IPO and over the year as a whole the portfolio has performed closely in line with the Company's expectations.
 Total Shareholder Return (on a share price basis) for 2014 was 7.5%, comfortably outperforming the total return for the FTSE-All Share Index (1.2%).
 Details of the portfolio's operating and financial performance are set out in the new, expanded Strategic Report, which has been reviewed and approved by the Board of Directors on 24 February 2015.